 After a detour in university (studying theoretical physics and economics) I returned to computer science for my master’s and have worked with technology ever since.

 The area of Sweden where I grew up is dominated by a working-class culture with few qualified jobs (one of my first jobs was as a lumberjack) and a strong sense of community.
-I believe this instilled a sense of solidarity in me and contributed to an interest in global development and human rights.
-This interest led me to work at Amnesty, Gapminder, and a short stint for the UNDP in Sudan.
+I believe this instilled a sense of solidarity in me and contributed to an interest in global development, human rights, and international relations.
+This interest led me to work at Amnesty, Gapminder, and a stint for the UNDP in Khartoum and New York.

 I’m introverted and prefer to recharge with some quiet time.
 Please don’t mistake my quiet for lack of interest.
 I typically like to observe and reflect.